What This Statute Controls

 Why This Matters for Long-Term Care Planning

-Changes to Arizona's Medicaid waiver can directly affect who qualifies for ALTCS coverage and what services are available.
-If the Legislature must approve expansions, that creates a predictable process.
-Families planning around ALTCS eligibility can have some confidence that the rules will not change without legislative action.
+Changes to Arizona's Medicaid waiver affect who qualifies for coverage and what services are available.
+If the Legislature must approve expansions, the process stays predictable.

-The statute also includes a monitoring provision.
-If AHCCCS determines that a waiver change does not trigger the legislative approval requirement, it must track utilization for three years.
-If utilization increases by more than ten percent, AHCCCS must notify legislative leadership, and if the Legislature does not authorize the change within one year, AHCCCS must request CMS to terminate it.
+The statute also includes a monitoring rule.
+If AHCCCS decides a change does not trigger the requirement, it must track use for three years.
+If use rises by more than ten percent, AHCCCS must tell legislative leaders.

-For families dealing with long-term care costs, the stability this statute provides is meaningful.
-Eligibility rules and covered services are less likely to shift without public deliberation and legislative consensus.
+For families dealing with long-term care costs, the stability this statute provides is real.
+Eligibility rules and covered services are less likely to shift without public review.